 by Mike Ratliff

-For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.
-(Titus 2:11:14 ESV)
+11 For the grace of God has appeared, bringing salvation to all men, 12 instructing us that, denying ungodliness and worldly desires, we should live sensibly, righteously, and godly in the present age, 13 looking for the blessed hope and the appearing of the glory of our great God and Savior, Jesus Christ, 14 who gave Himself for us that He might redeem us from all lawlessness, and purify for Himself a people for His own possession, zealous for good works Titus 2:11-14 (LSB)

 The following is a quote from a sermon by John MacArthur titled ‘The Undying Faith of Christians Facing Death’ in the context of Matthew 24.

 “There are false Christians today in the world, there were in the past, there will be in the future.
 The world is always full of false Christians.
 There are more false Christians than true ones.
 I’m afraid to say there may be more false prophets than true prophets.
 They’re certainly more false representatives of Jesus Christ than true representatives of Christ.
 But as things get worse, as persecution escalates.
 The false are going to fall away, they’re going to fall away for reasons that He gives us here.
 “False prophets will lead them astray,” verse 12, “because of iniquity being increased, their love will grow cold,” they’ll hold on to their sin.
 The world as it moves is going to get worse and worse and worse.
 The world’s evil is going to escalate and escalate, we’re seeing it in our own culture today.
 And people love their sin and as their sin is legitimized, as their sin is normalized, as their sin is legalized they’re going to cherish their sins more openly and more publicly and they’re not going to be interested in the things of Christ and suffering for the cause of Christ.”